THE RESURRECTION OF JESUS CHRIST

 Gospel of Luke 24:33-35

-Tannehill has expressed that the narrative unity of Luke's Gospel and his Acts of the Apostles is clearly shown in Chapter One of Acts (1:3), where he continues to describe Christ after his Resurrection, that "he presented himself alive to them by many proofs after he had suffered, appearing to them for forty days and speaking about the Kingdom of God."
-Luke then recounts the Ascension of our Lord (1:9-12).
+Tannehill has observed the narrative unity of Luke's Gospel and his Acts of the Apostles, evident in Chapter One of Acts (1:3), where he continues to describe Christ after his Resurrection, that "he presented himself alive to them by many proofs after he had suffered, appearing to them for forty days and speaking about the Kingdom of God."
+After the risen Jesus promises he will send the Holy Spirit, Luke then recounts the Ascension of our Lord (1:9-11).

 Pope Benedict, in his book Jesus of Nazareth - Holy Week, summarizes the Resurrection event by calling it "a historical event that nevertheless bursts open the dimensions of history and transcends it."
 The Sabbath, the seventh day of rest during the Creation, was celebrated as the day of worship for at least 2000 years.
 It must have been an improbable and miraculous event that so deeply moved the early Christians to produce the theological shift of the day of worship from the Sabbath to Sunday, the Lord's Day!

-The Lord's Day was recognized as early as the writing of the Book of Revelation (1:10), and the letters of St. Ignatius of Antioch, an Apostolic Father who lived about 100 AD and served as the Bishop of Antioch.
-He reported on the Resurrection in his Letter to the Smyrneans (lll, 1-3), and the celebration of the Lord's Day (rather than the Sabbath) in his Letter to the Magnesians (IX, 1).
+The Lord's Day was recognized as early as the writing of the Book of Revelation (1:10) and the Letters of St. Ignatius of Antioch, an Apostolic Father who lived about 100 AD and served as the Bishop of Antioch.
+He reported on the Resurrection in his Letter to the Smyrnaeans (III, 1-3), and the celebration of the Lord's Day (rather than the Sabbath) in his Letter to the Magnesians (IX, 1).

-1 The Ignatius Revised Standard Version of the Holy Bible.
-Ignatius Press, San Francisco, California, 1965.
+1 The Revised Standard Version of the Holy Bible.
+Ignatius Press, San Francisco, California, 2005.

 2 St. Thomas Aquinas.
 Summa Theologica, Third Part, Book IV, On the Passion and Resurrection of Christ.
 Translation by the Fathers of the English Dominican Province, 1920.
 Reprinted by Christian Classics of Allen, Texas, 2304-2330, 1981.

-3 Pope Benedict XVl.
+3 Pope Benedict XVI.
 Jesus of Nazareth - Holy Week.
 Ignatius Press, San Francisco, 2011.

 7 St. Ignatius of Antioch.
 In Kirsopp Lake (ed): The Apostolic Fathers, Volume I, Harvard University Press, Cambridge, Massachusetts, 1912.